socialmedia-class/socialmedia-class.github.io/twittertutorial.md

 #### User API

-Another popular use of API is to obtain the social graph users' followers and friends, as well as a particular user's tweets.
-Below we show two common usage exmaples of the User APIs:
+Another popular use of API is to obtain the social graph of users' followers and friends, as well as a particular user's tweets.
+Below we show two common usage examples of the User APIs:

 {% highlight python %}
 # Get a list of followers of a particular user